agbulutonur/GLSLInclude/README.md

 # GLSLInclude
-A simple Python script to support `#include` keyword on GLSL shaders
+A simple Python script to support `#include` keyword in GLSL shaders

 Just write your shader file with `#include` statement(s) and name of the module next to it.
 Then run this script.
 It will swap the `#include` statements with respective modules.
 ## How to Use